History of China: Yuan dynasty (1271–1368)

-After the peace treaty in 1304 that ended a series of Mongol civil wars, the emperors of the Yuan dynasty were upheld as the nominal Great Khan (Khagan) of the greater Mongol Empire over other Mongol Khanates, which nonetheless remained de facto autonomous.
+A series of Mongol civil wars in the late 13th century led to the division of the Mongol Empire.
+In 1304 the emperors of the Yuan dynasty were upheld as the nominal Khagan over western khanates (the Chagatai Khanate, the Golden Horde and the Ilkhanate), which nonetheless remained de facto autonomous.
 The era was known as Pax Mongolica, when much of the Asian continent was ruled by the Mongols.
-For the first and only time in history, the silk road was controlled entirely by a single state, facilitating the flow of people, trade, and cultural exchange.
-Network of roads and a postal system were established to connect the vast empire.
+For the first and only time in history, the Silk Road was controlled entirely by a single state, facilitating the flow of people, trade, and cultural exchange.
+A network of roads and a postal system were established to connect the vast empire.
 Lucrative maritime trade, developed from the previous Song dynasty, continued to flourish, with Quanzhou and Hangzhou emerging as the largest ports in the world.
-Adventurous travelers from the far west, most notably the Venetian, Marco Polo, would have settled in China for decades.
+Adventurous travelers from the far west, most notably the Venetian, Marco Polo, would settle in China for decades.
 Upon his return, his detail travel record inspired generations of medieval Europeans with the splendors of the far East.
 The Yuan dynasty was the first ancient economy, where paper currency, known at the time as Jiaochao, was used as the predominant medium of exchange.
 Its unrestricted issuance in the late Yuan dynasty inflicted hyperinflation, which eventually brought the downfall of the dynasty.

 While the Mongol rulers of the Yuan dynasty adopted substantially to Chinese culture, their sinicization was of lesser extent compared to earlier conquest dynasties in Chinese history.
-For preserving racial superiority as the conqueror and ruling class, traditional nomadic customs and heritage from the Mongolian steppe were held in high regard.
+For preserving racial superiority as the conqueror and ruling class, traditional nomadic customs and heritage from the Mongolian Steppe were held in high regard.
 On the other hand, the Mongol rulers also adopted flexibly to a variety of cultures from many advanced civilizations within the vast empire.
 Traditional social structure and culture in China underwent immense transform during the Mongol dominance.
-Large group of foreign migrants settled in China, who enjoyed elevated social status over the majority Han Chinese, while enriching Chinese culture with foreign elements.
+Large groups of foreign migrants settled in China, who enjoyed elevated social status over the majority Han Chinese, while enriching Chinese culture with foreign elements.
 The class of scholar officials and intellectuals, traditional bearers of elite Chinese culture, lost substantial social status.
 This stimulated the development of culture of the common folks.
 There were prolific works in zaju variety shows and literary songs (sanqu), which were written in a distinctive poetry style known as qu.
 Novels of vernacular style gained unprecedented status and popularity.